 - With regional dynamic routing, a Cloud Router advertises and propagates routes in its local region.

-The dynamic routing mode is configured on the VPC network.
+The dynamic routing mode is configured in the VPC network.
 When you create or edit a VPC network, you can set the dynamic routing mode to global or regional.
-All Cloud Router in the VPC network use the network's dynamic routing mode.
+All instances of Cloud Router in the VPC network use the network's dynamic routing mode.
 By default, the mode is regional.

 If you change the dynamic routing mode for a VPC network, consider the implications such as interrupting existing connections or enabling unintended routes.
-For example, if you change to regional dynamic routing, VM instances that could connect to VPN tunnels and interconnects in another region might lose connection.
-If you change to global dynamic routing, Cloud Router might advertise VM instances from regions that you didn't intend to.
-To view or configure the dynamic routing mode, see Setting Regional or Global Dynamic Routing.
+For example, if you change to regional dynamic routing, VMs that could connect to Cloud VPN tunnels and Cloud Interconnect connections in another region might lose connection.
+If you change to global dynamic routing, Cloud Router might advertise VMs from regions that you didn't intend to.
+To view or configure the dynamic routing mode, see Setting regional or global dynamic routing.

 Regional dynamic routing example

-With regional dynamic routing, you might have a Cloud VPN tunnel and VM instances in a single GCP region.
+With regional dynamic routing, you might have a Cloud VPN tunnel and VMs in a single Google Cloud region.
 The tunnel extends your on-premises network to a VPC network.
-VM instances in other regions might need to connect to the on-premises network, but they can't reach the tunnel.
+VMs in other regions might need to connect to the on-premises network, but they can't reach the tunnel.
 To get around this constraint, you could create static routes.
 However, maintaining static routes can be prone to errors and might disrupt traffic.